Extinction Rebellion Meets the EstablishmentShowdown, Sell Out, or Something Else?

 Extinction Rebellion is meeting London Mayor Sadiq Khan today, and tomorrow Environment Secretary Michael Gove and Shadow Chancellor John Mcdonnell.
 But the hope lies in fearless cities, not tepid symbolism.

-After 2 weeks of the most significant direct action that London has witnessed for decades, the establishment has finally taken notice and granted meetings with the Extinction Rebellion (XR) rebels.
+After two weeks of the most significant direct action that London has witnessed for decades, the establishment has finally taken notice and granted meetings with the Extinction Rebellion (XR) rebels.

 This is a symbolic breakthrough.
 It shows acknowledgement of the impact that XR has made in two short weeks, but will it be more than an empty gesture?